ClassicUO/gate/README.md

 [See this spreadsheet for maximum durations and billing scenarios](https://docs.google.com/spreadsheets/d/14xaufq10_TaejvD5l_VBwiWWcTfHt3d_sVz7bugTwgo/edit?gid=0#gid=0)

-TL;DR its estimated to cost about $32.40 for 100 concurrent connections per month.
+TL;DR It's estimated to cost about $32.40 for 100 concurrent connections per month.

 ### Client IPs will be from Cloudflare